Zeejah-A/smokey-river/README.md

 # smokey-river
-is a digital painting conceived by Zeejah Ahmed.
+is a digital painting conceived of by Zeejah Ahmed.